 Risk management: In order to reduce project waste, you need to prevent risks from happening in the first place.
 A risk register can help to track these issues in real time.

-Analytics: Evaluating analytics before, during, and after projects can help your team make continuous improvements.
+Advanced analytics: Evaluating analytics before, during, and after projects can help your team make continuous improvements.

 While these aren’t the only features an S&OP tool offers, it’s important to check these boxes in order to properly plan for business growth.